python-websockets/websockets/docs/howto/logging.rst

         level=logging.DEBUG,
     )

-Furthermore, websockets adds a ``websocket`` attribute to every log record, so you can include additional information about connections in logs.
+Furthermore, websockets adds a ``websocket`` attribute to log records, so you can include additional information about the current connection in logs.

 You could attempt to add information with a formatter::